-- 1. Run the Camera app from the Start screen by clicking on the Camera app icon - Right-click the screen and select the timer if you require a countdown before capture. - 3.
-Click the appropriate icon to take a picture or start video capture (if video capture begins a timer will appear in the bottom corner of the screen). - Captured photos and videos will be saved to a Camera Roll folder within the Pictures folder.
+- 1. Run the Camera app from the Start screen by clicking on the Camera app icon - 2.
+Right-click the screen and select the timer if you require a countdown before capture. - 3.
+Click the appropriate icon to take a picture or start video capture (if video capture begins a timer will appear in the bottom corner of the screen). - 4.
+To stop video capture click the main window again (or click the stop icon ...). - 5.
+Captured photos and videos will be saved to a Camera Roll folder within the Pictures folder.

-Figure 6 - 10
+Figure 6 - 12

 Pictures - Camera

 Roll